Haragos99/MyMayaPlugin/README.md

 - Self-Intersection Handling using CCD-based collision detection

 ## Results
-On each figure, the result of the default Delta Mush deformation is shown on the left, while the result using the proposed CCD-based scaling of delta vectors is shown on the right (this result from the paper).
+On each figure, the result of the default Delta Mush deformation is shown on the left, while the result using the proposed CCD-based scaling of delta vectors is shown on the right (This result is from the paper).

 <img width="560" height="207" alt="image" src="https://github.com/user-attachments/assets/dc59208b-07e3-448e-aebb-10d56f36d3ff" />
 <img width="560" height="207" alt="image" src="https://github.com/user-attachments/assets/1768675f-4729-45ba-aa01-58a80c1fe340" />